Frequently Asked Questions

 - What is a FDUO and why am I being asked to submit a FDUO?

 Certain University officials and other individuals designated by the President must disclose significant economic interests and how those interests may relate to their institutional responsibilities.
 This is accomplished by filing a FDUO in addition to the annual REPA.
-A full list of those that must file a FDUO can be found here.
+Please refer to this full list of those that must file a FDUO.
 If you are required to file a FDUO, it will automatically appear after you submit your annual REPA.

 - Do I have to report all significant financial interests, regardless of whether they relate to my institutional responsibilities?